whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 * [ ]  General
-1. Select "Browse" button.
-Confirm browse page displays
+1. Select "My Tales" link.
+Confirm "My Tales" page displays
 1. Confirm that no Tales are running
+1. Select "Shared with Me" link.
+Confirm "Shared with Me" page displays

 * [ ] Search
+1. Select "Public Tales" link.
+Confirm "Public Tales" page displays
 1. Enter "Ligo" as search term.
-Confirm only LIGO tale displays
+Confirm only LIGO tale displays (by K. Kowalik)
 1. Clear search term.
 Confirm all tales display

-* [ ] Filter
-1. Navigate to the Browse page
-1. Confirm that you can switch between "All Tales" and "My Tales"
-1. Confirm that all public Tales are shown on "All Tales"
-1. Confirm that your Tales are shown under "My Tales"
-1. Select "My Tales"
-1. View a Tale and then navigate back to Browse
-1. Confirm the filter is not reset

 * [ ] View tale
 1. Select "View" button on LIGO Tale
-1. Confirm that Run > Metadata page displays
+1. Confirm that Metadata page displays by default
 1. Confirm that you cannot delete or edit Tale properties
 1. Select Back button.
-Confirm that you are taken back to Browse page
+Confirm that you are taken back to My Tales page
 1. Select "View" button on Tale you own
    1. Confirm that the Run and Close buttons are present
    1. Confirm that you can edit Tale properties
    1. Select "Close"
-   1. Confirm that you are taken back to Browse
+   1. Confirm that you are taken back to "Public Tales"

 * [ ] Launch instance
 1. Select "Run Tale" button on "Ligo" tale
    1. Confirm you are prompted to Copy and Run
-   1. Select Copy and Run
+   1. Select "Confirm"
-   1. Confirm that you are redirected to the Tale's Run page
+   1. Confirm that you are redirected to the Tale's "Metadata" page
+   1. Confirm that the "Edit" button is present
+   1. Select "Run Tale"
+   1. Confirm that the "Interact" page is displayed with spinner
    1. Confirm that the notification dialog appears
    1. Confirm that the step progression is correct
    1. Confirm that the "View Logs" button shows the build logs in a modal
-   1. Navigate to the Browse page
+   1. Navigate to the "My Tales" page
    1. Confirm that the Tale is shown under "Currently Running"
    1. Select "View" on the Tale card
 1. Select "Stop" to end the Tale instance